protocol/web3-dev-team/proposals/0012-f3-deals-reliability-ux.md

 _What specific deliverables should completed to consider this project done?_

-1. A new version of Lotus (and associated modules) that achieves 80% deal success rate, under a variety of conditions.
+1. A new version of Lotus (and associated modules) that achieves the success criteria.
-2. A new interactive CLI command (`lotus store`) to
+2. A new interactive CLI command (`lotus store`) that guides the user through the process of performing a storage deal, and provides visibility and a polished flow.
+3. A simplified, porcelain S3-like JSON-RPC API that covers the deals flow and provides the logical sequence of steps outlined in previous sections, under a refined, well-documented, and opaque API that doesn't leak Filecoin implementation details.
+4. (Optionally) A prototype for a deals dashboard web UI (in collaboration with The Spark).

 #### What does success look like?

 _Success means impact.
 How will we know we did the right thing?_

+- 80% of deals initiated via the CLI result in success, as long as prerequisites are met (enough balance, synced node, etc.) under a variety of conditions (e.g. connection losses, slow bandwidth, concurrent deals).
+- Most open issues related to deals on the Filecoin issue tracker are closed, and not reopened, and new ones related to deals are not created shortly thereafter (i.e. we don't introduce new problems).
+- Users give consistent positive feedback about the usability and visibility characteristics of deal-making.

 #### Counterpoints & pre-mortem